 Detergent pods are small packets that are used for a single wash.
 These pods are usually a mixture of Detergent, softening agents, and other ingredients offering a thorough washing.
 Seeds are entirely soluble, including the packet in which the soap is encased, making them altogether eco-friendly.

 Conventional Laundry detergent, like any other household product, can contain toxic chemicals and carcinogens.
-The conventional detergents use chemicals to bring fragrance, cleaning agents to make the laundry cleaner, stabilizers to stabilize their shelf life, and bleach, brighteners, and phosphates to make the detergents more effective in hard water.
+Conventional detergents use chemicals to bring fragrance, cleaning agents to make the laundry cleaner, stabilizers to stabilize their shelf life, and bleach, brighteners, and phosphates to make the detergents more effective in hard water.
 Their remains are found to be there on the clothes even after washing and are likely to come into contact with skin, causing irritation.

-These fats and oils are hydrocarbon chains which are attracted to the oily and greasy grime.
+These fats and oils are hydrocarbon chains that are attracted to the oily and greasy grime.

 Sulfur trioxide, ethylene oxide, and sulfuric acid are among the molecules used to produce the hydrophilic component of surfactants.
 Oxidizers provide an energy source for chemical reactions.
 These highly reactive compounds also act as bleaches.